MusalX/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 change owner of the file : sudo shown new user  file 5 create a new file called hello " touch hello"
 6 add exec perm to the oxner of the file : chmod u+x
-7 add exec to all groups and read to others : chmod a+x o+r name_file
+7 add exec to all groups and read to others : chmod u+x,g+x,o+r name_file 8 add exec for all ( owner , group owner and others) : chmod a+x namefile